Lana Rhoades: Early life

 Rhoades was raised by a single mother in a suburb of Chicago with an older sister who suffered from schizophrenia.
-According to Rhoades, most of the household's attention was devoted to caring for her sister, leaving little love or guidance for her.
-She came to admire the glamorous lifestyle of Playboy models such as Anna Nicole Smith who were featured on the TV series The Girls Next Door.
+According to Rhoades, most of the household's attention was devoted to caring for her sister, leaving Rhoades neglected.
+Rhoades has shared that her upbringing was deeply religious: "I grew up in a religious family.
+I was raised Southern Baptist and my grandpa was a preacher."
+Although she no longer affirms the more "strict" aspects of her religion, Rhoades continues to practice her Christian faith.

+As a teenager, she admired the glamorous lifestyle of Playboy models who were featured on the television series The Girls Next Door.
+By age 14, she wanted to be a porn star.

 According to Rhoades, she began using narcotics with her first boyfriend and acted as an accomplice in several burglaries.
 When she was 16, she was sentenced to youth detention at the Warrenville Youth Center.
-She was released for good behavior after one year, having obtained her GED certificate.
+She obtained her GED certificate during her incarceration, and was released after one year for good behavior.
+Rhoades said that incarceration was one of the best things to happen to her, because it diverted her from a path of drugs and crime.

 Career

-After her release from Warrenville, Rhoades began her foray into legal sex work by hostessing at a Tilted Kilt restaurant, performing in a strip club, and then appearing in her first pornographic film aged 19.
-Rhoades made her adult film debut in 2016 and left the industry by late 2017.
-Rhoades told Playboy that her first talent agent was aggressive and controlling, not giving her time off to see a doctor for medical issues arising from constantly being penetrated on set.
-After a hiatus of three or four months, she began working again with a different agent, describing their role as "coax[ing] girls into doing more and more for the least amount of money", according to Playboy.
-Following a stint of approximately a year in pornographic films, she transitioned into a career as a social media influencer.
-By 2019, she was the most-searched actress on Pornhub, garnering 345 million views.
-In February 2020, she was hired by Brazzers as a marketing consultant.
+After her release from Warrenville, Rhoades began her foray into legal sex work by hostessing at a Tilted Kilt restaurant and performing at a strip club.
+She appeared in her first pornographic film in 2016 at the age of 19.
+In an interview with Playboy, Rhoades said that her first talent agent was aggressive and controlling.
+Rhoades developed medical issues from constantly being penetrated on set, but her agent would not give her time off to see a doctor.
+After taking a hiatus from work for several months, she began shooting films with a different agent.
+She said this agent constantly prodded her to do more intense types of porn.
+Rhoades left the industry in late 2017.
+Two years later, she was the most-searched actress on the website Pornhub, with 345 million views.
+After leaving the porn industry, she transitioned into a career as a social media influencer.
+In February 2020, she was hired as a marketing consultant by the adult-film production company Brazzers.

-Rhoades has been open about exploitation and abuse in pornography, and has discouraged other women from entering the industry.
-She has stated that she earns hundreds of thousands of dollars per month by posting nude photos and videos to OnlyFans, which allows her to control how her body is portrayed.
+Rhoades has been open about exploitation and abuse in the porn industry, and has discouraged other women from entering the industry.
+She has stated that she earns hundreds of thousands of dollars per month by posting nude photos and videos on OnlyFans, a platform which allows her to control how her body is portrayed.

-In 2021, Rhoades began to promote the cryptocurrency PAWGcoin, and developed an NFT image project in November of that year which was launched in 2022.
-After the launch, she transferred out 509 ethereum (ETH) worth $1.5 million, abandoning her NFT project following the $1.8 million launch, according to internet investigator Coffeezilla.
+In 2021, Rhoades began to promote the cryptocurrency PAWGcoin.
+In November of that year, she developed an NFT image project, which was launched in 2022.
+According to the cryptocurrency journalist Coffeezilla, Rhoades abandoned the project after its $1.8 million launch and transferred out $1.5 million worth of assets.

-Rhoades co-hosts the podcast 3 Girls 1 Kitchen, and designed a lingerie line with Yandy, whose parent company is Playboy.
+Rhoades co-hosts the podcast 3 Girls 1 Kitchen.
+She has designed a lingerie line with the Playboy-owned company Yandy.